IvoNet/k8s-vagrant/README.md

 # Kubernetes

-A vagrant installation for kubernetes on VirtualBox
+A vagrant installation for kubernetes on VirtualBox.

+Note:
+- This setup is NOT meant for a prod env.
+- Just meant for practice and stuff you know :-)

 ## Prerequisites